Profile of <span>Robert Moeller</span>

 Office Hours

-Robert Moeller is an Associate Professor of Psychology, and a Developmental Psychologist.
-Professor Moeller serves as Director of Residential Education and Innovation and directs Middlebury’s MiddCORE leadership and Innovation programs.
-Professor Moeller received a Ph.D. in Psychological Development from New York University, a Master in Human Development and Psychology from Harvard University, and a Bachelor of Science in Human Development from Cornell University.
+Robert Moeller is an Associate Professor of Psychology and a Developmental Psychologist.
+He is also the Director of Residential Education and Innovation and directs Middlebury’s MiddCORE leadership and innovation programs.
+Professor Moeller received a Ph.D. in Psychological Development from New York University, a Master’s in Human Development and Psychology from Harvard University and a Bachelor of Science in Human Development from Cornell University.

 Professor Moeller’s research explores mental health trajectories among college students, focusing on social and emotional skill development.
 Several grants have supported Professor Moeller’s research.
 He is a principal investigator on the Mental Health Pathways Study, funded by the National Institutes of Health- National Institute of Mental Health.